vinayvaida27/Transformer/README.md

 - Investigated activation distributions and gradient flow.
 - Studied how poor scaling leads to unstable training.
 - Introduced Batch Normalization (BN) to stabilize deep models.
 - Discussed drawbacks and alternatives like LayerNorm and GroupNorm.
+- Generated more meaningful names after  Effective optimization

 Controlling activations and gradients is crucial for stable deep learning, and BN was a breakthrough that made very deep networks feasible.